 "The first two weeks of December at Magic Kingdom and other Orlando attractions are not as crowded as the parks will get once school gets out for the typical two-week break, but are still busy," says Casselano of AAA.

-And if you don't mind being in a big crowd, Orlando-area theme parks put on a great show.
+And if you don't mind being in a big crowd, Orlando-area theme parks put on a great holiday show.
+They include:

 Casselano also has some general travel tips for December:

 -- Driving: Make sure your vehicle is ready.
 Check the battery, windshield wipers and tires.
 Pack a winter emergency kit.
 Get plenty of rest before you start your road trip and don't drive drowsy.